OCA/account-financial-reporting/mis_builder_analytic_filter/README.rst

 =======================

-In Accounting > Reporting > MIS Reports, there is a new field 'Analytic Account' which can be used to filter move line on an analytic axis and it's children.
+In Accounting > Reporting > MIS Reports, there is a new field 'Analytic Account' which can be used to filter move lines on an analytic axis and it's children.

 This filter is also available on the MIS Report widget, so the user